olafk/liferay-healthcheck-mp/README.md

 * Operational implementations
     * e.g. checks for available memory and redirection configuration
     * Checks for problematic portal-ext.properties configurations - e.g. duplicated configurations that
-    cause misconfiguration for boolean or numerical properties
+    cause misconfiguration for boolean or numerical properties (see LPS-157829)
     * Check for unsupported Elasticsearch setups (sidecar)
     * Check for Client Extensions and Form-DataProviders embedding code from external hosts (as these might need to be updated between PRD/UAT/DEV environments)
     * Check for validity duration of DXP Activation Key
-    * optionally detecting if a backup has been restored in a different system, based on the used hostnames
+    * optionally detecting if a backup (e.g. from PROD) has been restored in a different system (e.g. to UAT), based on the used hostnames
     * Some optional checks depend on a filter that intercepts a low default number of first requests after server-start and is deactivated afterwards (for performance reasons)
+    * Checks for certificate validity of systems that this system is connected to (e.g. Client Extensions, Data Provider, Web Hook, and a list of explicitly configured additional hosts).
+Warns a configurable amount of weeks before the certificate expires
+    * Tests if an Elasticsearch-Reindexing is required (simply by comparing the number of users found in the database with that from search index)
+* Relaxed Settings
+	* Allows to configure specific host names (e.g. localhost) that are tested for relaxed settings, so that you can more comfortably develop new features without being bothered by an extra-secure password policy (and others)
 ...and maybe more that haven't been referenced in this document...

 ## How to build